Current Fellows

 More about Kristen

-Research Interests: Technology development for pathogenic autoantigen discovery, mechanisms that break peripheral tolerance
+Research Interests: Developing technology to facilitate autoantigen discovery, understanding the mechanisms that break peripheral tolerance using high-throughput genetic screening approaches

 Why did you choose UCSF?: The diversity of disease seen across the 3-hospital system, immunology research opportunities, delightful group of clinical colleagues!